decode-bio/Data-Analysis-for-a-Legacy-Newspaper-s-Digital-Transformation-/README.md

 # STEPS OF DATA ANALYSIS
-## Data Preparation and Cleaning
+## Data Import and ERD
-Before starting with our analysis it is very important to make sure that our data is uniform and doesnot contain duplicate values.
-Also making sure that before importig into MY SQL the format of the all the tables are same that is in .csv format.
+First step is to importing all the data into the MY SQL bench.
+Also before importing making sure that format of the all the tables are same that is in .csv.
 ** Tables name and Changes: **
 * dim_ad_category
 * dim_city